aadriien/floor-is-lava/README.md

 A massive thank you to the wonderful community of builders, creators, and programmers at [the Recurse Center](https://www.recurse.com)!

-I built this game in between events at RC's Never Graduate Week (May 2025), and it was a real joy to see so many folks try it out.. segway and all!
+I built this game in between events at RC's Never Graduate Week (May 2025), and it was a real joy to see so many people try it out.. segway and all!